haneytron/marsrovers/README.md

 I over-engineered the hell out of this problem.
 I have done some terrible, crazy, complex things in this code - and that's not including all of the awful XML comments.
 I hope that you'll find it as amusing as I do.
 Above all else, please do not mistake this repo for an example of good design patterns or programming practices: it's pretty much the opposite.

+**To give you an idea of exactly how much I over-engineered it, [here's a gist that I just wrote where I solve Mars Rovers in 22 lines of C#](https://gist.github.com/ironyx/efd06d4a4bcb543793ece855f301dd48)**

 Our careers are an ever-evolving path, unique to each of us and filled with uncertainty, curiousity, and growth.
 I have a ways to go, but am pleased to see progress in myself.
 In other words: in many ways I'm still a bad coder, but not nearly as bad as I was in 2009.
 Today's David Haney would certainly not hire 2009 David Haney.

 Oh, and in case you were wondering: they rejected my code solution and I did not get the job.
 At the time I was upset but today I am very glad.